stephanIOA/suite/security/ssl/disable-sslv3.md

-SSLv3 is a cryptographic protocol used for obscuring data during transmission.
+SSL is a cryptographic protocol used for obscuring data during transmission.
 The third revision of SSL is nearly two decades old and has numerous known vulnerabilities.
 Support, however, remains strong.
 Disabling support on your server will disallow clients from using this insecure protocol.

 # How do I fix this?